The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 In the section below, I discuss the price more generally and in relation to similar products.

-The suggested selling price of the Oral-B kids electric toothbrush is $35 Canadian.
+The suggested selling price of the Oral-B kids electric toothbrush is around $50 Canadian.

 The brush comes with 1 brush head in the box and that head should be replaced every 3 months.

-Brush heads can be purchased in various pack sizes, but as an average, you are looking at a cost of $8 per replacement head.
+Brush heads can be purchased in various pack sizes, but as an average, you are looking at a cost of CDN$8 per replacement head.

 This is reasonable value, particularly when you compare it to the Sonicare for kids toothbrush at 16 cents per day.

-At double the price it is a big jump up.
+With a 25 per cent price premium the Sonicare kids brush is expensive.
 This is not helped by the higher cost of the brush heads.
-However, the interactive nature of the Sonicare and the battery life might make it work it.
+However, the interactive nature of the Sonicare and the battery life might make it worth it.